wolfSSL/wolfssl-examples/pk/ecc/README.md

 ## ecc_sign

+The `ecc_sign.c:` example takes a random message and private key, creates a signature then verifies it.

+## ecc_verify

 The `ecc_verify.c` example uses NIST test vectors to demonstrate hashing a message and verifying an ECC signature.

-## ecc_verify
+## ecc_pub

-The `ecc_sign.c:` example takes a random message and private key, creates a signature then verifies it.
+The `ecc_pub` example code shows how to extracting an ECC public key from private key.